Sunday update: Positive COVID-19 cases pass 41,000 statewide

 - Nearly 26% are aged 65 or older.

-In nursing and personal care homes, there are 6,813 resident cases of COVID-19, and 822 cases among employees, for a total of 7,635 at 431 distinct facilities in 40 counties.
+In nursing and personal care homes, there are 6,813 resident cases of COVID-19, and 822 cases among employees, for a total of 7,635 at 431 distinct facilities in 40 counties, officials said.

-Out of the total deaths, 952 have occurred in residents from nursing or personal care facilities.
+Out of the total deaths, 952 have occurred in residents from nursing or personal care facilities, according to the state.
 A county breakdown can be found here.

-18 nursing and personal care homes in Berks County have been infected by COVID-19.
-Out of those 18 facilities, 406 are among residents, 55 are among employees, and there have been 49 deaths related to COVID-19.
+In Berks County, 18 nursing and personal care homes have been infected by COVID-19.
+In the facilities, 406 cases are among residents, 55 are among employees, and there have been 49 deaths related to COVID-19.

 In Lehigh County, 20 nursing and personal care homes have had positive COVID-19 cases.
-Out of those 20 facilities, 281 are among residents, 46 among employees, and there have been 31 deaths.
+Out of those 20 facilities, 281 virus cases are among residents, 46 among employees, and there have been 31 deaths.

 All non-life-sustaining businesses are still ordered to be closed.